mhaythornthwaite/Freshwater_Fish_Prediction/README.md

 <br>

 The last step to improve this model was through introducing data augmentation to the training dataset.
 When a batch is being 'assembled' ready for training, each image is allowed to rotate, shift position, zoom, shear and or flip.
-In each epoch the model is exposed to a different version of every image used in training, helping the model to generalise better and prevent overfitting.
-As a result, the model will be better equipped to identify fish species irrespective of the relative size or rotation of the target.
+In each epoch the model is exposed to a different version of every image used in training, helping the model to generalise better and prevent overfitting.Therefore, the model will be better equipped to identify fish species irrespective of the relative size or rotation of the target.
 An example of data augmentation on a single training image can be seen in figure 6.

 <img src="https://raw.githubusercontent.com/mhaythornthwaite/Freshwater_Fish_Prediction/master/figures//data_aug_combined.png" alt="Figure 6">

-<em>Figure 6. (a) Data augmentation on a single high-resolution image (512 * 512) (b) Data augmentation on the same image but with a resolution of 64 * 64 used for training. </em>
+<em>Figure 6. (a) Data augmentation on a single high-resolution image (512 * 512) (b) Data augmentation on the same image reduced to 64 * 64 used for training. </em>

 <br>

 The architecture of the model remains the same as the previous.
-As before, input image sizes were tested as an important hyperparameter, with 64 * 64 yielding highest accuracy.
-This is a trade-off between retaining as much information stored in the original image whilst keeping the number of trainable parameters in the model to a minimum.
+As before, input image sizes were tested as an important hyperparameter, with 64 * 64 yielding the highest accuracy.
+This is a trade-off between retaining as much information stored in the original image, whilst keeping the number of trainable parameters in the model to a minimum.
 This stage resulted in a significant increase in accuracy to 42% as shown in figure 7.

 <img src="https://raw.githubusercontent.com/mhaythornthwaite/Freshwater_Fish_Prediction/master/figures//combined_figures_for_report/5_basic_convnet_aug.png" alt="Figure 7">